miii/vue-lettering/OPTIONS.md

 # Plugin options
 The plugin provides many options to help your customize the behavior of the injection.

-## Set options globally
+## Global or individual options
-All properties can be set globally or on specific elements.<br>
+All properties can be set globally or individually.

-Set options globally:
+Set option on all elements:
 ```js
 import Vue from 'vue'
 import VueLettering from '@miii/vue-lettering'